-Income earned from the sale of property is usually taxable.
+Income earned from the sale of property is taxable.
 Losses are deductible for investment and business property, but not for personal property.
-There are many rules that govern how property sales are taxed, depending on whether the property is personal, investment, or business property, and whether the property is considered a capital asset.
+Many rules govern how property sales are taxed, depending on whether the property is personal, investment, or business property, and whether the property is considered a capital asset.

 This article presents an overview on the taxation of property sales, but more detailed information and examples can be found in the links to the other articles.

 Net profit from property sales is calculated by subtracting your tax basis from the net sales proceeds, the sales price minus selling costs.
 The tax basis equals the purchase price plus any costs in buying the property.
 So, for instance, if you use a discount broker that charges $4 per trade, and you by $100 worth of securities, then later sell the same securities for $200, then add the $4 commission to your purchase price to figure basis and subtract $4 from the selling price to figure your net sales proceeds; your net profit would be $196 – $104 = $92.
 If the property was depreciated, then the depreciation is recaptured and may be subject to a different tax rate.

 Taxable Gain or Deductible Loss = Net Sales Proceeds – Tax Basis